Oliver Cowdery: 1838 split with Smith

 Cowdery and the dissenters fled the county.
-Reports about their treatment circulated in nearby non-Mormon communities and increased the tension that led to the 1838 Mormon War.
+Reports about their treatment circulated in nearby non-Mormon communities and increased the tension that led to the 1838 Mormon War, which ultimately resulted in the Latter-Day Saints' expulsion from Missouri.

-1838–48

-From 1838 to 1848, Cowdery put the Latter Day Saints behind him.
+Post-excommunication period (1838–48)

-He studied law and practiced at Tiffin, Ohio, where he became a civic and political leader.
-Cowdery also joined the Methodist church there and served as secretary in 1844.
-He edited the local Democratic newspaper until it was learned that he was one of the Book of Mormon witnesses; then he was assigned as assistant editor.
-In 1846, Cowdery was nominated as his district's Democratic Party candidate for the state senate, but when his Mormon background was discovered, he was defeated.
-Some contemporary Mormons believed that Cowdery had denied his testimony of the Book of Mormon, but there is no direct evidence of this, and Cowdery may even have repeated his testimony while estranged from the church, but there is no direct evidence of this, either.
+Between 1838 and 1848, Cowdery studied and practiced law in Tiffin, Ohio, where he became a civic and political leader.
+He joined the local Methodist church and served as secretary in 1844.
+Cowdery, also edited the local Democratic newspaper until it was learned that he was one of the Three Witnesses, at which time he was reassigned as assistant editor.
+He was nominated as his district's Democratic Party candidate for the Ohio State Senate in 1846, but was defeated when his Mormon background was discovered.